hesnacaliskan/DynamicCVWebsite/README.md

 # DynamicCVWebsite
 This is a dynamically running resume site with admin panel.
-It was developed using Asp.net Web Forms.
+It was developed using Asp.net Web Forms framework.